 - To determine the incidence of Lyme disease, the degree of endemicity, and potential risk of contracting Lyme disease in Washington State

 - To identify endemic geographic areas within Washington State

 - To educate people about how to reduce their risk of infection

 Legal Reporting Requirements

-- Health care facilities: notifiable to local health jurisdiction within 3 business days
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days

 - Veterinarians: animal cases notifiable to Washington State Department of Agriculture on a monthly basis (see: https://app.leg.wa.gov/wac/default.aspx?cite=16-70)

 - Local health jurisdictions: notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days